ibeltagy/ibeltagy.github.io/index.md

 - **SciBERT** - a BERT model for scientific documents. [[Code, Data, and Pretrained model](https://github.com/allenai/scibert)]

 ### News

+- [1/2021] Promoted to Senior Research Scientist at AI2.

 - [12/2020] Selected as an Outstanding Reviewer for [EMNLP 2020](https://www.aclweb.org/anthology/2020.emnlp-main.0.pdf).